awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/20-custom-metrics.md

 7. Note the workload pattern in the custom metrics graph, this makes it a good use case for predictive scaling.

 {{% notice info %}}
-There might be few minutes delay between uploading the data to CloudWatch and actually seeing it on the graph.
-If the metrics graph doesn't show two days of data, give it 3 minutes and check back again.
+If you're running the workshop in your own account, there might be up to 30 minutes delay for CloudWatch to make the metric data available.
 {{% /notice %}}

 ![predictive-scaling](/images/efficient-and-resilient-ec2-auto-scaling/cloudwatch-custom-metrics-graph.png)